Humza Arshad

 Humza Mohammed Arshad MBE (حمزه محمد ارشد; born 3 June 1985) is an English actor, comedian and writer of Pakistani descent.
 He produces the web series Diary of a Bad Man (2010–2013) and Badman (2015–present).
 His homemade YouTube videos have been viewed more than 100 million times, which makes him one of the most popular online comedians in the UK.

 Early life

-Arshad was born and brought up in Streatham, London, England.
+Arshad was born on 3 June 1985 to a Punjabi Muslim family in the Streatham district of London, England.
 His parents were born in Pakistan.
 His father, Mohammad Arshad, is from Jhelum, Punjab, Pakistan, and his mother, Noreen Arshad, is from Lahore, Punjab, Pakistan.
 He has two siblings; a younger sister, Hanna, and a younger brother, Hasan.

 Arshad studied GNVQ in Performing Arts at Croydon College and BTEC National Diploma in Performing Arts at Kingston College.
-He then graduated from Richmond Drama School with a degree in Drama.
+He then graduated from Richmond Drama School with a degree in drama.
 He had a part-time job as an Asian wedding hall waiter.